sixgweb/oc-plugin-documentation/docs/attributize/faq.md

 ## How is the Data Stored?

 Integrations add a JSON column named **field_values** to the Fieldable model's table.
-When a Field is saved, a virtual column and corresponding index are added, using the value from the field_values column
+When a Field is saved, a generated column and corresponding index are added, using the value from the field_values column

 ## How do I access the data for display?
-you may access the model data by using the **field_values** column or the **field_values_** prefix, followed by the field code.
+Use the [Twig Filter](/attributize/usage/twigfilter.html#twig-filter) or you may access the model data by using the **field_values** column or the **field_values_** prefix, followed by the field code.
 Field codes can be found in the field editor [settings tab](./usage/editor/tabs/settings).

 ``` twig
 {% for item in items %}